ocaml/dune/doc/instrumentation.rst

    $ dune build --instrument-with <names>

 Here ``<names>`` is a comma-separated list of instrumentation backends.
+For
-For example:
+example:

 .. code:: bash

    $ dune build --instrument-with bisect_ppx,landmarks

-This will instruct Dune to activate the given backend globally, i.e. in all defined build contexts.
+This will instruct Dune to activate the given backend globally, i.e., in all defined build contexts.

-It is also possible to enable instrumentation backends via the ``dune-workspace`` file, either globally, or for specific builds contexts.
+It's also possible to enable instrumentation backends via the ``dune-workspace`` file, either globally or for specific builds contexts.

-To enable an instrumentation backend globally, you can type in your ``dune-workspace`` file:
+To enable an instrumentation backend globally, type the following in your ``dune-workspace`` file:

 .. code:: scheme